This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Los Angeles is one of the most popular destinations in the country.
 From the Hollywood sign to the Walk of Fame, the city has some of the most memorable sights, sounds and people.
-Because of its popularity and because of its proximity to other popular cities in California, flying into LAX can be very expensive.
-To save money when booking flights, book about 6-7 months out.
-By doing this you can save $500 per flight.
+Because of its popularity and its proximity to other popular cities in California, flying into LAX can be very affordable.
+If you live in America, you might want to upgrade to First-Class for maximum comfort.
+You deserve it!

 The Hollywood Roosevelt - $1,485